 Why I’m Practicing Social Distancing

 Since Friday evening, Michael and I have been at home practicing social distancing and social isolation.
 We’ve been going on short walks around our neighborhood to get fresh air, but even then, we’ve crossed the street to avoid coming in close contact with others who are out and about.
 To put it simply, I’m trying to do my small part to help “flatten the curve” – Give the articles linked above a quick read if you’re not sure what “fatten the curve” means and why it’s important.
 While I think I’ll be fine if I do happen to catch coronavirus, I do not want to be any part of the spread of the deadly virus.
 No dinner plans, lunch dates, errands, and certainly no bar meetup is worth spreading the virus and overloading our healthcare system.
+A lot of people think dating is ok at the moment if they take preventative measures.
+Well let me tell you, it’s not.
+Check out the ‘COVID19: Will condoms protect me?‘ section of that article for more information.
 Let’s all think about our community, our neighbors, the elderly, those with preexisting conditions, and those with compromised immune systems, and not just ourselves.
 Stay home if you’re able.

 Kelly from Kelly In the City had a great exercise to simplify why self quarantining, social isolation, and staying home are important for the foreseeable future … Answer these next few questions, please 🙂 In regards to …